 Our Corporate Governance Guidelines are designed to assist our Board in exercising its responsibilities.
 Our Corporate Governance Guidelines govern, among other things, Board composition, Board member qualifications, responsibilities and education, management succession and self-evaluation.
 Our Code of Business Conduct and Ethics relates to the conduct of our business by our officers and directors and the employees, officers and directors of our Manager (and Colony Capital) who provide services to us.
 We seek to maintain high standards of ethical business practices and compliance with all laws and regulations applicable to our business, including those related to doing business outside the United States.
-Our Code of Business Conduct and Ethics is designed to avoid situations in which personal interests conflict, or have the appearance of conflicting, with those of the Company.
-Among other things, our Code of Business Conduct and Ethics prohibits our directors, executive officers and employees and employees and officers of our Manager, among other persons ("covered persons"), from providing gifts, meals or anything of value to government officials or employees or members of their families in connection with our business without prior written approval from the Company's General Counsel or Chief Executive Officer.
+Our Code of Business Conduct and Ethics prohibits our directors, executive officers and employees and employees and officers of our Manager, among other persons ("covered persons"), from providing gifts, meals or anything of value to government officials or employees or members of their families in connection with our business without prior written approval from the Company's General Counsel or Chief Executive Officer.
 We have also adopted a Code of Ethics for Senior Financial Officers, which applies to our Chief Executive Officer, Chief Financial Officer and other senior financial and accounting officers of the Company performing similar functions who have been identified by the Chief Executive Officer from time to time.
-Any waiver of the Code of Business Conduct and Ethics for our executive officers may be made only by the Audit Committee or another committee of the Board of Directors comprised solely of independent directors or waivers from our Codes of Ethics applicable to any of our directors and executive officers that would otherwise be required to be disclosed under the rules of the SEC or the NYSE.
+Any waiver of the Code of Business Conduct and Ethics for our executive officers or a majority of independent directors.
+We will disclose on our website any amendments to our Corporate Governance Guidelines, Codes of Ethics or committee of the Board of Directors comprised solely of independent directors or a majority of independent directors.
+We will disclose on our website any amendments to our Corporate Governance Guidelines, Codes of Ethics or committee charters or waivers from our Codes of Ethics applicable to any of our directors and executive officers that would otherwise be required to